dgpoulet/python-function-custom/README.md

 touch requirements.txt
 ```

-* edit the temporary requirements.txt file to include the dependencies we need building into the deployable artifact, including the WHL file in the
+* edit the temporary requirements.txt file to include all the dependencies we need building into the deployable artifact, including the WHL file in the
 custom-modules folder:
 ```
 vi requirements.txt